Dizolivemint/dizolivemint.github.io/_posts/2019-04-27-Koji-Hackathon.md

 We had five hours to produce an app or game.

+It was fun to see where people were at through communication with [discord](https://youtu.be/AO2XO7l2_WY).
+Wild, a promonent Phaser 3 tutorial YouTuber, [streamed his experience](https://youtu.be/AO2XO7l2_WY).

-Here are a couple of games that were made:
+Here are a couple of unique games that were developed at the hackathon:
 * [Night with Poe by ygonz](https://night_with_poe.withkoji.com/)
 * [Loading with Koji by jones](https://loading.withkoji.com/)

+For more, the results are going to be released Tuesday.

 ## My experience